Lipo- (fat) Words: lipodystrophy to myolipoma,

 A spherical particle in an aqueous medium, formed by a lipid bilayer enclosing an aqueous compartment.

-1. Surgical removal of localized fat deposits via high pressure vacuum, which is applied by means of a cannula (tube or sheath) inserted subdermally through
+1. Surgical removal of localized fat deposits via high pressure vacuum, which is applied by means of a cannula (tube or sheath) inserted subdermally through a small incision.

 2. Method of removing unwanted subcutaneous fat using percutaneously placed suction tubes.